SimpleDataLabsInc/prophecy-docs/docs/getting-started/genaichatbot.md

 1. [Set up a Slack application](https://api.slack.com/reference/manifests#creating_apps) using the manifest file [here](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml).
 2. Install the Slack app in the workspace.
-3. Create an App-Level Token with `connections:write` permission.
+3. Create an [App-Level Token](https://api.slack.com/start/quickstart#getting-auth-token) with `connections:write` permission.
 This token is going to be used for receiving messages from Slack.
 Save it as `SLACK_APP_TOKEN` in your `.env` file.
-4. Find the Bot User OAuth Token.
-The permissions (or scopes, in Slack terminology) are defined in the [manifest](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml) file.
+4. Find the Bot User OAuth [Token.](https://api.slack.com/authentication/token-types) The permissions (or scopes, in Slack terminology) are defined in the [manifest](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/apps/slack/manifest.yaml) file.
 This token is going to be used for sending messages to Slack.
 Save it as `SLACK_TOKEN` in your `.env` file
 5. Create a new Slack channel in this Slack workspace.
 6. Invite your Slack app to the channel.

 #### OpenAI

 1. Join your company's OpenAI Organization by asking your Admin for an email invite.
 Alternatively, create an account [here](https://platform.openai.com/signup).
-2. Generate an OpenAI API key.
-Save it as `OPEN_AI_API_KEY` in your `.env` file
+2. Find your OpenAI API key as described [here.](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) Save it as `OPEN_AI_API_KEY` in your `.env` file

 #### Pinecone

 1. Join your company's Pinecone Organization by asking your Admin for an email invite.
 Alternatively, create an account [here](https://app.pinecone.io).
 2. Open an existing Pinecone Project or create a new one.
 3. Create an index.
 We used an index with `1536` dimensions, `Cosine` metric, and an `s1` pod type.
-4. Within the appropriate Pinecone Project, generate a Pinecone API key.
-Save it as `PINECONE_TOKEN` in your `.env` file.
+4. Within the appropriate Pinecone Project, generate a Pinecone API key as mentioned [here.](https://docs.pinecone.io/docs/projects#api-keys) Save it as `PINECONE_TOKEN` in your `.env` file.

 ### 1b.
 Databricks Secrets and Schemas

+The Databricks CLI is a command line tool that lets you interact with your Databricks workspace.
+Use the Databricks CLI here to store the tokens created in [Step 1a](/docs/getting-started/genaichatbot.md/gen-ai-chatbot#1a-dependencies) safely as Databricks `secrets`.
+Also, use the Databricks CLI to create catalog tables and schemas.
+Follow the steps below and for more details about the Databricks CLI read [here.](https://docs.databricks.com/en/archive/dev-tools/cli/index.html)

+Find `setup_Databricks.sh` [here](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/setup_databricks.sh).

 1. Ensure that your `.env` file contains all the above secrets.
-Use the sample.env as an example, and `source` your `.env` file (i.e `source .env`)
+Use the [sample.env](https://github.com/prophecy-samples/gen-ai-chatbot-template/blob/main/sample.env) as an example, and `source` your `.env` file (i.e `source .env`)
 2. Install the Databricks CLI using `pip install Databricks`.
 Currently version 0.17.x is supported.
 3. Use `databricks configure` to set up a connection from your local machine to your Workspace.
 4. Run `setup_Databricks.sh` to create the required secrets and schemas.